 Yes the Corinthians have problems, but that doesn’t mean they haven’t received grace upon grace from their heavenly Father.
 This same truth holds for you: You’ve got problems, but God in Christ has given you grace upon grace and decided to make you His child.
 And He promises to never let you go.
 That’s what Paul goes on to proclaim to this messy bunch of Christians in Corinth.
 In spite of their sin, and their many struggles, we read in vs. 8,

-A few years ago, me and my family were walking through a Petsmart sort of just leisurely strolling.
-I was holding my son’s hand, when I decided to do one of our favorite things together: I started swinging him back and forth.
-He was laughing and I was swinging him really high, when suddenly…..
+A few years ago, I was walking through a Petsmart with my family.
+I was holding my son’s hand when I decided to do one of our favorite things together: I started swinging him back and forth.
+He was laughing and I was swinging him really high, when suddenly….
 I lost my grip.
 He went flying and out of control, he landed right on his face.
 I can still remember it like it was yesterday.
 I can remember the sound his face made when hitting the ground, and I shudder.
 I can remember the horror I felt as instantly he screamed at the top of his lungs.
 I quickly picked him up and he was crying out, “Why Daddy, why?”
 People in the store were staring at us and surely some thought I had abused my child.
 We rushed to the car and he screamed all the way to the hospital.
 We eventually got him to a doctor where we found out that yes, he had actually fractured his face!
 Because I had lost my grip, my boy was literally broken.

 “He will make you firm to the end, GUILTLESS in the day of our Lord Jesus Christ.”
 Now again, looking at the mess that is the Corinthian church, they seemed to be anything but “guiltless”.
 They had messed up in countless ways!
 But in Christ Jesus, that stuff doesn’t come through.
 He is going to sustain them for heaven by declaring them innocent in His sight.
 Why?
 Because Jesus lived for them, He died for them, He rose from the dead for them, He ascended for them and He prayed for them.
 The same is true for you!
 Because Jesus lived for you, died for you, rose for you, ascended for you and prays for you right now, He will make you firm to the end!

 Ultimately, you are not your problems.
 You are not your weaknesses.
 You are not your sins.
-In God’s eyes you are sanctified.
-You are recipients of God’s abundant, forgiving, amazing grace, and you are gifted.
+You are sanctified.
+You are the recipient of God’s abundant, forgiving, amazing grace.
 You are held in the hands of your Father, guiltless and righteous, a friend and brother of Jesus Christ.

-So yeah, you might be a mess, but ultimately you’re a saint.
+So yeah, you might be a mess, but ultimately, you are a saint.